 When we talk about sustainability with respect to plastics, the concept often meets skepticism.
 After all, most people think, “how can plastics be sustainable?”
 However, these assumptions relative to environmental impact are not accurate.
 Sustainability is a process, not a goal, and there are many difficult decisions to make during that process.

-What is remarkable, is that beyond this study, flexible films packaging can greatly reduce freight costs as well as the impact of shipping on the environment.
-For example, one skid of a product using shrink over-wrap can replace 40 skids of corrugated.
-What we can do to help the environment is to move to more sustainable packaging material.
+What is actually amazing, is that flexible shrink film packaging can greatly reduce cost of freight as well as its impact on our environment.
+For example, one skid of product using shrink film to secure it could replace up to 40 skids using corrugated boxing.
+What we can do to help the environment then is to move to more sustainable packaging material.

 Strategies to Improve Shrink Package Sustainability

 - Achieve Meaningful Source Reduction and Savings with Thin-Gauge Films